Nonlinear Schr\"odinger Equations on looping-edge graphs with $\delta'$-type interactions: Introduction

+The nature of the self-adjoint extensions governing the dynamics of \eqref{evol} may vary significantly.
+If both the looping-edge geometry $\phi(L)=\phi(-L)$ and the continuity conditions at the vertex are preserved, we obtain a one-parameter family of self-adjoint extensions $(-\Delta_{\mathrm{ext}}, D_{Z,N})_{Z \in \mathbb{R}}$ given by

-The boundary conditions in \eqref{DomainN0} are called $\delta$-type if $Z \neq 0$, and Neumann-Kirchhoff type if $Z = 0$.
-The parameter $Z$ is a coupling constant between the loop and the several half-lines (see Example \ref{deltaexample} and Remark \ref{delta}).
-The choice of coupling at the vertex $\nu = L$ corresponds to a feasible quantum-wire experiment (see \cite{Ex}, \cite{ExSere}, and references therein).
-It should be noted that, based on the domain $D_{Z, N}$, several recent studies have been conducted, particularly on the existence and stability of standing-wave solutions for the model in \eqref{NLS} (see \cite{AST, ASTcri, ASTmul, An1, An2, Ardila, CFN, CFN2, KNP, NP, NPS}, and references therein).
+Several studies related to the NLS with the domain $D_{Z, N}$ have been carried out, particularly concerning the existence and stability of standing-wave solutions (see \cite{AST, ASTcri, ASTmul, An1, An2, Ardila, CFN, CFN2, KNP, NP, NPS}, and references therein).
+The boundary conditions in \eqref{DomainN0} are referred to as \emph{$\delta$-type} if $Z \neq 0$, and as \emph{Neumann--Kirchhoff type} if $Z = 0$.

+Domains as in \eqref{DomainN0} may appear in conceivable experiments of electron motion in thin metallic structures, so-called ``network of quantum wires'' (see \cite{Ex}, \cite{ExSere}, and references therein).

-Our second purpose in this manuscript is associated to exhibit applications on the existence and orbital (in)stability of standing wave solutions to the cubic NLS model on looping-edge graphs with $\delta'$-interactions on the vertex $\nu=L$.
-As we detail further in Section \ref{exloops}, a general 2-parameter family of self-adjoint extensions $(\mathcal{H}_0,D'_{Z_1,Z_2})$ with such type of interactions can be described by the domain where $Z_{1}, Z_{2} \in \mathbb{R}$.
-We highlight that the conditions on the loop and the half-lines in \eqref{Ndelta'0} are independent except for the fact $\phi'(L)=\psi'(L)$.
-As a starting point in the study of this kind of interactions on the looping-edge graph, in this manuscript we are going to consider the case $Z_2=0$ which induce pure periodic profiles only on the circle.
-More precisely, we consider the family of self-adjoint operator extensions $(-\Delta, D'_{Z,N})_{Z \in \mathbb{R}}$ in the form $(\mathcal{H}_0, D'_{Z, N})_{Z \in \mathbb{R}}$ with
+Our focus in this manuscript is on the existence and orbital (in)stability of standing-wave solutions to the cubic NLS model on looping-edge graphs with derivative coupling interactions at the vertex.
+As a first step in the analysis of such interactions on looping-edge graphs, we consider the Laplacian as a self-adjoint extension with domain obtained in \cite{AM1} via the theory of boundary systems \cite{Schu2015}.